-Solar energy is one of the fastest-growing technology and everyone wants to be a part of it.
-Solar electric systems for residential plans are apart of this booming technology.
+Solar energy is one of the fastest-growing technologies.
+Solar electric systems for residential plans are a part of this booming technology.
 If you’re a part of this bandwagon then you know how overwhelming it all can be.
 Here are a few tips to tackle every step when you’re choosing your solar electric system.

 How to choose your solar panels in 5 steps